E.P.P. 002

 of carried ammunition for the primary firearm.

-4. Secondary firearms shall be carried on an officer’s person, completely
+4. Secondary handguns shall be carried on an officer’s person, completely

 and safely concealed to prevent loss or accidental discharge.